8 Benefits of Yin Yoga

 4. Improved Sleep

 Yin invites your body to let go of held stress and tension in both your physical body and the mind.
-If you spend most of your day in a more yang, or active, state, a
+If you spend most of your day in a more yang or active state.

 Yin practice can help to ground your energy and promote more rejuvenating rest.